Self Care

 A healthy period is typically characterized by a regular menstrual cycle that occurs at consistent intervals, usually ranging from 21 to 35 days.

 A regular cycle refers to a consistent and predictable menstrual pattern in terms of timing and duration.
 Having a regular cycle is an indicator of good reproductive health and hormonal balance.
-Here are three tips to promote a regular cycle:

 • Track Your Menstrual Cycle: Keep a record of the start and end dates of your periods to identify patterns and track the length of your cycle.
 You can use a calendar, a menstrual tracking app, or a period diary to monitor your cycle consistently.